 Southern Style Coconut Cake

-Recipe for Southern Style Coconut Cake – This cake is really beautiful, and the coconut flavor in the cake was nice and subtle.
+This Southern Style Coconut Cake is really beautiful, and the coconut flavor in the cake was nice and subtle.
 The frosting is out of this world delicious and not coyingly sweet or rich…perfect!!

 Southern Style Coconut Cake